• Skip to primary navigation

 • milk - I use full-fat or full-cream milk in all my baking recipes as they give a much better result than skim, light or no-fat milk

 • self-raising flour - also known as self-rising flour, this is a blend of plain flour (or all-purpose), and a raising agent.
-You can make your own by adding 2 tsp baking powder to every 1 cup of plain flour
+You can make your own by adding 2 teaspoon baking powder to every 1 cup of plain flour

 • apples - approx. 5, peeled and thinly sliced.
 Suggested varieties are pink lady (sweet) or granny smith (slightly more tart).
 Other sweet varieties include jazz, gala or fuji.